medialab/xan/docs/cookbook/dataviz.md

 ### Working with arbitrary inputs

-`xan hist` has been tailored to work easily with `xan freq` & `xan hist`.
+`xan hist` has been tailored to work easily with `xan freq` & `xan bins`.
 But it does not mean you cannot use it with custom inputs.

 `xan hist` needs to be given a CSV file with one column representing a bar's label and another one representing a bar's value.
 You can pass them using the `-l/--label` & `-v/--value` flags respectively.